joeyhanni2/Holberton-style-coding/Indentation.md

 Kernel coding style is super simple.
 Avoid tricky expressions.

-Outside of comments, documentation and except in Kconfig, spaces are never used for indentation, and the above example is deliberately broken.
+Outside of comments and documentation, spaces are never used for indentation, and **the above example is deliberately broken.**

 Get a decent editor and don't leave whitespace at the end of lines.